About Aspinden Care Home

-Do you accept referrals from clients who are also taking drugs?
+Do you accept referrals from people who are also taking drugs?

-We cannot accept clients currently using illicit drugs such as opiates, crack or cocaine.
-However, we can take clients who have been prescribed opioids or Methadone.
+We cannot accept people currently using illicit drugs such as opiates, crack or cocaine.
+However, we can take individuals who have been prescribed opioids or Methadone.
 Please feel free to contact us directly as every client is different, and we assess each on a case-by-case basis.

 Can you accept short-term and respite placements?

-Can you offer placements from clients with reduced mobility?
+Can you offer placements to people with reduced mobility?

 Yes.
-Aspinden Care Home offers a high complexity service to manage a wide range of clients with different support needs.
+Aspinden Care Home offers a high complexity service to manage a wide range of individuals with different support needs.

-Can you accept referrals from clients living with Alcohol Brain Damage?
+Can you accept referrals from people living with Alcohol Brain Damage or Dementia?

-How do you safeguard clients who may be vulnerable to fraud?
+How do you safeguard residents who may be vulnerable to fraud?

-Once we identify vulnerability, we work with the client’s Social Worker, who will conduct a Mental Capacity Assessment around finance management, which may result in DOLS to safeguard the client.
+Once we identify vulnerability, we work with the individual’s Social Worker, who will conduct a Mental Capacity Assessment around finance management, which may result in DoLS to safeguard the client.

-If a client is relocating, who would take over the Methadone prescribing?
+If the person referred is relocating, who would take over the Methadone prescribing?

-If a client is relocating to London, the nearest DAAS service would need to pick up the prescription for the client prior to their arrival.
+If an individual is relocating to London, the nearest DAAS service would need to pick up the prescription for the new resident prior to their arrival.